 There are potential benefits to introducing some unlabelled adjuvants, but there are also potential problems.
 The difficulty is that unless someone tests a specific tank mix combination for a specific crop, the results cannot easily be predicted.
 For example, when a tank mix is incompatible, an adjuvant could cause phytotoxicity, create more drift when used with the wrong nozzle, deactivate or enhance a tank partner, and/or potentially reduce spray coverage.

-We once conducted a trial to test an adjuvant intended to reduce run-off and drift.
+We once conducted a trial to test a deposition utility modifier intended to reduce run-off and drift.
 Water-sensitive papers were placed in the canopies of a 40 year old McIntosh orchard, which was then sprayed from one side in late May.
 The papers in the left panel (dilute control) were sprayed with 600L/ha (~60 g/ac.) of water.
 Those in the right panel (adjuvant) were also sprayed with 600L/ha but included the label rate of 500 ml of adjuvant.
 The water-plus-adjuvant reduced drift and runoff, as advertised, but did not penetrate as deeply into the canopy or spread on the papers, which is a concern if the operator was performing alternate-row middle spraying or needed better coverage (e.g. for mites).
 It was an unexpected side effect.

 There is no simple answer regarding unlabelled adjuvants; there are too many possible product/adjuvant/plant combinations.
 If you intend to experiment with an adjuvant, perform a jar test to test for physical incompatibility.
 Then spray a small volume of the tank mix on a few trial plants to ensure there are no unexpected chemical issues (e.g. phytotoxicity or inactivating tank mix partners) or coverage issues.